mrunallll/news-posts-data-analysis/README.md

 >>After how many hours of creation, does a post peak it viewability?
 1. The no. of users viewing the post generally decreases after about 3 hours, up until 6 hours of creation.
 After this, the views keep increasing and the peak in viewability is observed between 10-19 hours after creation.
 2. This also explains the fact that users share posts with other users and recommend them to see/read the particular post which is why the cumulative effect is observed from 10 hours to 20 hours.
 And once the content of the post is consumed, the views don't increase substantially.
-3. Thus, after 10 Hours a post peaks its viewability.
+3. Thus, **PRECISELY, after 10 Hours of creation the post peaks its viewability.**

 >>What does the distribution of posts look like?
 1. Considering that the posts are put up on a platform having a mixture of ideal & non-ideal demographic of users, we can observe that the views are linked to each other, meaning the distribution of post3 would be dependent on post2 and post1